Ivorforce/Monoteny/README.md

 ### Functional and Impure

 Large parts of programs can be designed in a pure and deterministic way.
-When compiling, Monoteny first generically unfolds function calls to resolve generic types, and then statically folds all pure code to minimize runtime cost.
+When compiling, Monoteny first generically unfolds function calls to resolve generic types, and then statically folds all constant code to minimize runtime cost.

 In other languages, 4 concepts usually prevent this type of folding:
 - Global Mutables